 (2) The contractually sanctioned six-month liquidity coverage rule, which ensures that, at any time, a dedicated ledger of the Transaction Account (held with Citibank London or an eligible institution) is credited with sufficient cash to cover six months of interest and senior costs;

-(3) The conditional pass-through nature of the structure whereby the series that have not been repaid on their expected maturity date become pass-through with (A) the maturity extended to a date which, in DBRS Morningstar’s stressed simulations, allows all loans in the CP to amortise fully and related recoveries to be collected and (B) proceeds from the CP allocated pro rata and pari passu to the series of GCB that are pass-through; and
+(3) The conditional pass-through nature of the structure whereby the series that have not been repaid on their expected maturity date become pass-through with (A) the maturity extended to a date that, in DBRS Morningstar’s stressed simulations, allows all loans in the CP to amortise fully and related recoveries to be collected and (B) proceeds from the CP allocated pro rata and pari passu to the series of CB that are pass-through; and

 (4) The role of the Central Bank of Greece in the supervision of the Greek CBs.